Gotha Program: Background

 In the 1860s and early 1870s, the German socialist movement consisted of two main rival parties.
 The first, the General German Workers' Association (ADAV), was founded by Ferdinand Lassalle in 1863.
 Lassalle's program aimed to achieve socialism through the introduction of democracy, primarily by establishing producer co-operatives with state support.
 The second party was the Social Democratic Workers' Party (SDAP), founded in 1869 by Wilhelm Liebknecht, a disciple of Karl Marx, and the young activist August Bebel.
 The party's program, known as the Eisenach Program, was more explicitly Marxist and revolutionary, distinguishing it from the Lassallean ADAV.

 After the unification of Germany in 1871, the old political divisions over unification became less relevant, and the two parties found common cause in defending the living standards of the working class against rising prices.
 This shared interest created an opening for a formal merger.
 Governmental repression of both parties following the unification of Germany also pushed them towards a merger.
 Leaders of the two factions held preliminary conferences in December 1874 and February 1875, where they produced a draft program for a unified party.
 The formal unity congress, where a unity commission representing both parties met, was held in Gotha from 22 to 27 May 1875.
-For the Eisenach leaders, the goal of achieving unity in the German labour movement for the practical pursuit of democratic objectives took precedence over strict adherence to Marxist doctrine.
+For the Eisenach leaders, the goal of achieving unity in the German labor movement for the practical pursuit of democratic objectives took precedence over strict adherence to Marxist doctrine.
+Marx’s primary grievance with the draft was its inclusion of Lassallean concepts—specifically the "iron law of wages" and the demand for state-aided producer cooperatives—which he viewed as a capitulation to the Prussian state and a misunderstanding of the capitalist mode of production.